After completing this study unit you will be able to:

-- Learn about the bones that form the elbow joint.
+- List the bones that form the elbow joint.

 - Identify the main structural components (articular surfaces, ligaments, cartilages, membranes, bursae) of the elbow joint.

-- Learn about the main function and main movements of the elbow joint.
+- Understand the main function and main movements of the elbow joint.

 This video tutorial will provide you with an overview of the elbow joint.